jadecobra/python_tdd_exercises/source/classes/classes.rst

     # AssertionError
     # ModuleNotFoundError

-* I create a python module called ``classes.py`` and the terminal shows an :doc:`AttributeError` which I add to the list of exceptions encountered
+* I create a python module called ``classes.py`` and the terminal shows an :doc:`/exceptions/AttributeError` which I add to the list of exceptions encountered

   .. code-block:: python